 - Cash per order: Fixed amount of cash (in the currency of the instrument) applied every time an order is executed.
-You can also specify a minimum and a maximum value per order. - % Transaction: percentage of the transaction (in the currency of the instrument) applied every time an order is executed - Cash per lot: Fixed amount of cash (in the currency of the instrument) applied per lot or contract - Lot size (Forex only): It's the minimum order quantity on the instrument.
-Every order quantity entered in BUY/SELL instruction is multiplied by the lot size. - Spread (in pips): value added to the mid price to reflect the bid-ask spread.
+You can also specify a minimum and a maximum value per order. - % Transaction: percentage of the transaction (in the currency of the instrument) applied every time an order is executed. - Cash per lot: Fixed amount of cash (in the currency of the instrument) applied per lot or contract. - Lot size (Forex only): It's the minimum order quantity on the instrument.
+Every order quantity entered in BUY/SELL instruction is multiplied by the lot size. - Spread (in pips): the value added to the mid price to reflect the bid-ask spread.

 The screenshot shows the ProRealTime backtesting configuration window for the EURUSD instrument.
-At the top, it displays 'EURUSD' and a '+' icon.
-Below this, a dropdown menu shows 'Spot EUR/USD - 1 hour'.
-The 'Initial capital' field is set to 10000 with a '\$' sign.
-The 'Lot size' field is set to 1000 with '(FX only)' text.
-Under 'Estimated brokerage fees', there are four input fields for 'Order fee', 'Min', 'Max', and 'Spread', each with a value of 0 and a unit of '\$ / order' or 'pips'.
-A checkbox for 'Customize variables' is also present.
-At the bottom, the 'Time period' section includes 'Start: Earliest date displayed' and 'End: Real-time date'.
+The 'Initial capital' is set to 10000 and the 'Lot size' is set to 1000 (FX only).
+The 'Estimated brokerage fees' section includes fields for Order fee, Min, Max, and Spread.
+The 'Time period' section shows 'Start: Earliest date displayed' and 'End: Real-time date'.